Read This First

 Prompt 3: What accounts for the human tendency to ignore positive facts and focus on negative facts to arrive at the conclusion humanity is hopelessly flawed.

-The anchors here are what Justified Optimism is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Justified Optimism is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Negativity Bias